-PubSci events book up fast.
-Please reserve you place on Eventbrite ASAP.
+PubSci events book up fast and always sell out.
+Reserve you place on Eventbrite ASAP.

-Scroll down for ticketing options and to read about this month’s speaker.
+Scroll down for ticketing options and to read about this month’s contributors.

 • • •

-PubSci talks are pay-what-you-can: you can make a contribution when booking on Eventbrite or bring cash to contribute on the night.
+PubSci talks are pay-what-you-can: You can make a contribution when booking on Eventbrite.
 We have no other source of funding.
 There are two ticket options:

 Book for one + Support PubSci (max 1 ticket) if you prefer to contribute when booking – this option also reserves you one spot at the event.
 You may need to scroll down to see this option on Eventbrite.